CHOOSE UK IMMIGRATION TO MOVE TO THE UK WITH A BRIGHT FUTURE

 - An applicant must meet the requirement for the English language.

-How are Skilled Worker and Tier 2 Visa routes different?
+How are Skilled Worker and Tier 2 Visa routes different in UK immigration?

 The Tier 2 and Skilled Worker routes are both long-term work routes.
 The new Skilled Worker visa came in the place of Tier 2 (General) visa.
 It’s the main points-based immigration route offered by the Home Office to skilled migrants from beyond the UK.